 The DAC advises the Archdeacons on List B matters and the Chancellor on faculty matters.
 The DAC is very willing to help PCCs develop faculty applications.
-To this end, DAC site visits are often organised so that members of the DAC can visit the church in person and talk through proposals with PCC members.
-If you wish to request a DAC site visit, please contact the Parish Buildings and Planning Team.
+A DAC site visit can be requested by a PCC to see the church and talk through the proposals with PCC members.
+If you wish to request a DAC site visit, please contact the Church Buildings Team at church.buildings@bristoldiocese.org